 Who I am?
 Gert Deelman, I am Dutch, live in The Netherlands and I collect banks (as I stated before all of them pigs!) since 1965 and after more than 57 years I think I have developed an expertise on the banks that I collect.
 My collection consists 1200+ original and unique piggy banks (shape of a pig!).
 Years ago I “fell in love” with piggy banks, I have no affection however with real pigs.

-Not one of the more then 900 piggy banks has a plug ore hole in the belly/ bottom.
+Not one of the 1200+ piggy banks has a plug ore hole in the belly/ bottom.
 As I mentioned before one has to smash it to get the coins out.
-Methods to get your money out and save the bank will be explained later on.
 I bought a lot of them myself in various places in Europe.
-The rest I bought via eBay, boot fairs, antique markets or from collectors who stopped collecting.
+The rest I bought via eBay, boot fairs, antique markets, charity shops and from collectors who stopped collecting.

 To be admitted to my collection a piggy bank must: